railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_searching.rst

 internally in paper or electronic form.
 Then you can reprint it exactly in the same format as when you sent it, even if the company's details have changed in the meantime.

-To do this, Open ERP can automatically store as attachments the different reports printed by users.
+To do this, OpenERP can automatically store as attachments the different reports printed by users.
 By default, only invoices are saved as attachments, and they're saved when they are printed.
 That's because they are commonly legally required.